Sportsman's Warehouse

 Sportsman's Warehouse is an American outdoor sporting goods retailer which operates in 29 states across the United States.
 Sportsman's Warehouse sells apparel, footwear, and gear which caters to sportsmen and sportswomen with interests in hunting, shooting, reloading, camping, fishing, and other outdoor recreational activities.

 Trademark

 The Sportsman's Warehouse trademark is "America's Premier Outfitter", which was adopted in 2005.

 History

-Sportsman's Warehouse is a retail company specializing in outdoor sporting goods, including hunting, fishing, camping, and other outdoor activities.
+Sportsman's Warehouse specializes in retail sales of outdoor sporting goods, including hunting, fishing, camping, and related recreational equipment.